A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Details on Baselines

 \subsection{Polymer Conformation Generation Baseline}

-For the polymer conformation generation task, given the absence of specialized methods, we have to utilize various molecular conformation generation methods as our baselines, including: \begin{itemize} \item \textbf{GeoDiff~\cite{xu2022geodiff}} employs the diffusion process directly on the Euclidean coordinate space of atoms, with the SE(3)-equivariant denoising model that preserves roto-translational symmetry. \item \textbf{TorsionalDiff~\cite{jing2022torsional}} employs the diffusion process only on the space of torsion angles, with the extrinsic-to-intrinsic score model that satisfies the required symmetries. \item \textbf{MCF~\cite{wang2024swallowing}} employs the domain-agnostic diffusion process on the conformer field while making no assumptions about structures, with the non‑equivariant score model that benefits from scale. \item \textbf{ET-Flow~\cite{hassan2024flow}} employs flow matching directly on all-atom coordinates while incorporating more informed priors, with the Equivariant Transformer that captures geometric features. \end{itemize} Here, we adopt these representative methods as our baselines by training them on the polymer conformation dataset with their respective recommended configurations while treating polymers as large molecules containing more atoms.
-In particular, since TorsionalDiff relies on RDKit~\cite{landrum2013rdkit} to provide an initial 3D structure as input while RDKit does not apply to polymers, we utilize the initial 3D structure from the corresponding MD simulation trajectory as its input for polymer conformation generation, unintentionally giving it a biased advantage over other methods.
+For the polymer conformation generation task, given the absence of specialized methods, we have to utilize various molecular conformation generation methods as our baselines, including: \begin{itemize} \item \textbf{GeoDiff~\cite{xu2022geodiff}} employs the diffusion process directly on the Euclidean coordinate space of atoms, with the SE(3)-equivariant denoising model that preserves roto-translational symmetry. \item \textbf{TorsionalDiff~\cite{jing2022torsional}} employs the diffusion process only on the space of torsion angles, with the extrinsic-to-intrinsic score model that satisfies the required symmetries. \item \textbf{MCF~\cite{wang2024swallowing}} employs the domain-agnostic diffusion process on the conformer field while making no assumptions about structures, with the non‑equivariant score model that benefits from scale. \item \textbf{ET-Flow~\cite{hassan2024flow}} employs flow matching directly on all-atom coordinates while incorporating more informed priors, with the Equivariant Transformer that captures geometric features. \end{itemize} Here, we adopt these methods by treating polymers as large molecules containing more atoms, and then train them on the same polymer conformation dataset for performance comparison.
+In particular, TorsionalDiff utilizes RDKit~\cite{landrum2013rdkit} by default to generate an initial 3D structure as input.
+However, since RDKit does not apply to polymers, we have to utilize the initial 3D structure from the corresponding MD simulation trajectory as its input, unintentionally giving it a biased advantage over other methods.